renpapers/codeword/Week 09/readme.md

-# WIP - START TRIALLING
+# WEEK 9 : TRIALLING..
+MORE TRIALLING....
 WARNING: my code has a lottttt of notes and '//' in it! please excuse the mess, it reflects how much of a mess i currently am.
 My code writing style is a reflection of how my brain works.

 Trial 1